 - Departments with responsibility for laws and regulations convey information, particularly relating to important laws and regulations, to concerned company personnel using appropriate means.

 Internal Reporting System

-In 2003, Sapporo Holdings formulated the Sapporo Group Corporate Ethics Hotline Regulations, with the goal of preventing or detecting at an early stage misconduct within the Group, and of nurturing high ethical standards.
+In 2003, Sapporo Holdings formulated the Sapporo Group Corporate Ethics Hotline Regulations, with the goal of preventing or detecting at an early stage corruption such as misconduct and bribery within the Group, and contributing to the sound development of the Group by nurturing high ethical standards within employees.

 The regulations cover all persons working at Group companies who are whistleblowers, including employees of the companies’ business partners and subcontractors.

 In accordance with these regulations, the General Affairs Department in its role as secretariat has established the "Sapporo Group Corporate Ethics Hotline," which has multiple contact points for whistleblowing, including external specialized institutions and lawyers, and enables anonymous consultation and whistleblowing, operations and works to raise awareness of the Hotline.